 I also conduct research on marginalization in the profession of philosophy as the Co-Director of the Demographics in Philosophy Project

-To learn more about my work with the Demographics in Philosophy Project, visit this page.
+To learn more about my work, visit my Project page.

 Feel free to take a look at my CV